zagaran/flutter_monorepo_build_tools/README.md

           config-path: .circleci/continue-config.yml
 ```
 3. Create however many `continue-config.yml` type files you need for your use case.
 It is important
-when naming jobs that they contain the name of your entrypoint directory.
-For example, if your job
+when naming workflows that they contain the name of your entrypoint directory.
+For example, if your workflow
 is related to an app `app`, it should be named something like `app_deploy`.
 For a full list of matching
 globs, see `entrypointPermutations` in `circle_ci_update_manager.dart`.